 - Reality Storm: When Worlds Collide, a crossover between Silver Age Sentinels and Champions.

-- The King of Fighters series of fighting games is a Crisis Crossover for SNK Playmore, featuring characters from Art of Fighting, Fatal Fury, Ikari Warriors and Psycho Soldier, as well as creating several characters exclusive to the series (Iori Yagami, Kyo Kusanagi, and SNK Boss Rugal Bernstein being the most notable).
+- The King of Fighters series of fighting games is a Crisis Crossover for SNK Playmore, featuring characters from Art of Fighting, Fatal Fury, Ikari Warriors and Psycho Soldier, as well as creating several characters exclusive to the series (Iori Yagami, Kyo Kusanagi, and Rugal Bernstein being the most notable).

 - The Subspace Emissary story mode in Super Smash Bros.
 Brawl.
 It involves all of Nintendo's major heroes (and a couple of others) teaming up to stop the titular Subspace Emissary from destroying the Smash Bros. universe.
 However, unlike the typical Crisis Crossover, this explicitly takes place in an Alternate Continuity where the characters are all trophies that come to life and fight.